- GDP (PPP):

 The top individual income and corporate tax rates are 25 percent (27.5 percent for corporations with an added social contribution tax).
-Other taxes include a capital gains tax and a general sales tax.
-The overall tax burden equals 18.1 percent of total domestic income.
-Government spending has amounted to 29.1 percent of total output (GDP) over the past three years, and budget deficits have averaged 4.4 percent of GDP, and public debt equals more than 45 percent of total domestic output.
+The overall tax burden equals 20.6 percent of total domestic income.
+Government spending has amounted to 29.1 percent of total output (GDP) over the past three years, and budget deficits have averaged 4.4 percent of GDP.
+Public debt is equivalent to 47.4 percent of GDP.

 Business freedom in Honduras has dropped significantly as the time needed to start a business and deal with construction permits has increased.
 Complicated and erratically enforced labor laws stifle labor freedom.
 The government maintains price controls for basic food items, fuel, water, telecommunications, and ports and often imposes temporary price controls on other basic goods.

 Honduras has 11 preferential trade agreements in force.
 The trade-weighted average tariff rate is 6.6 percent.
 Additional barriers impede imports of certain agricultural goods.
 The regulatory systems may impede foreign investment.
 The financial sector remains relatively stable and continues to expand.
 About 50 percent of adult Hondurans have access to an account with a formal banking institution.